pmutua/contact-form-cloudflare-worker/README.md

-# 📧 Contact Form Service Worker
+# 📧 Contact Form Cloudflare Worker

 A production-ready, secure contact form API built with Cloudflare Workers that automatically sends professional email responses to clients while notifying you of new submissions.